-1. How to Choose Which Photos to Process
+1. How to Choose and Edit Concert Photos to Process

 Before processing an image, be sure you are only spending time on your very best photos.
 Take your time scrutinising and objectively selecting your most compelling shots when importing into your Lightroom catalog’s folders and collections.